AgustinSRG/javascript-object-sanitizer/README.md

 ## Installation

-If you are using it in NodeJS
+If you are using a npm managed project use:

 ```
 npm install @asanrom/javascript-object-sanitizer